LeoIacca/rPOP/README.md

 ## Warning to rPOP users!

-- Any change in the rPOP methods described above, e.g. changing the target resolution, using different templates, using different ROIs for quantification, automatically invalidated the Centiloid conversion formulas described in the paper.
-For any of these changes, users will be required to run their own Centiloid pipeline as described in Klunk et al., 2015 Alzheimer's & Dementia
+- Any change in the rPOP methods described above, e.g. changing the target resolution, using different templates, using different ROIs for quantification, automatically invalidate the Centiloid conversion formulas described in the paper.
+For any of these changes, users will be required to run their own Centiloid pipeline cross-validation as described in Klunk et al., 2015 Alzheimer's & Dementia

 ## Replication dataset